Ostracon

 An ostracon (Greek: ὄστρακον ostrakon, plural ὄστρακα ostraka) is a piece of pottery, usually broken off from a vase or other earthenware vessel.
 In an archaeological or epigraphical context, ostraca refer to sherds or even small pieces of stone that have writing scratched into them.
-Usually these are considered to have been broken off before the writing was added; ancient people used the cheap, plentiful and durable broken pieces of pottery around them as a convenient medium to write on for a wide variety of purposes, mostly very short inscriptions, but in some cases very long.
+Usually these are considered to have been broken off before the writing was added; ancient people used the cheap, plentiful, and durable broken pieces of pottery around them as a convenient medium to write on for a wide variety of purposes, mostly very short inscriptions, but in some cases very long.

 Ostracism

 In Classical Athens, when the decision at hand was to banish or exile a certain member of society, citizen peers would cast their vote by writing the name of the person on the shard of pottery; the vote was counted and, if unfavorable, the person was exiled for a period of ten years from the city, thus giving rise to the term ostracism.
 Broken pottery shards were also used for anal hygiene.
-Scholars have suggested that shards from a vote may have been re-used for this purpose, to curse the exiled individual by soiling their name.
+Scholars have suggested that shards (pessoi) from a vote may have been re-used for this purpose, to curse the exiled individual by soiling their name.